 "The reality appears to be that market forces will continue to fuel the rapid expansion of e-tailing, regardless of concerns over security.
 Additionally, it is difficult to encourage private sector investment in security solutions in the absence of a clear relationship between security and profitability, or a major commercial catastrophe" (McCrohan, 2003).
 A good online store must include third party security on its site.
 Lubis et al. (2017) argue that beliefs can moderate shoppers' behaviours leading to forming positive attitudes and gaining person's loyalty.
 Traditional way of shopping and modern way of online shopping both the modes have pros and cons, advantages and disadvantages.
-It is the sole discretion of shopper based on his /her own analysis of pros and cons of each mode of shopping for every individual need they decide what to buy online and when to go to physical store for shopping.
+It is the sole discretion of shopper based on his /her own analysis of pros and cons of each mode of shopping.